l-stend/Show-meAround/README.md

 ### Frontend

-navigate to the client folder and run the following commands
+Navigate to the client folder and run the following commands

 ```bash
 npm install